Friday, November 28, 2025

 • Involve more onshore teams earlier and more deliberately

-• Build more relationships before diving into solutions
+• Build relationships before solutions

 Wednesday, November 19, 2025